MicrosoftDocs/fabric-docs/docs/cicd/variable-library/variable-library-concepts.md

 ---
-title: The Microsoft Fabric variable library
+title: The Microsoft Fabric Variable library
-description: Understand how variable libraries are used in the Fabric Application lifecycle management (ALM) tool.
+description: Understand how Variable libraries are used in the Fabric Application lifecycle management (ALM) tool.
 author: mberdugo
 ms.author: monaberdugo
 ms.reviewer: Lee